Please remember if you are worried or have any questions then speak to our staff – they are here to help.

 Yes.
 During your time in hospital, friends and loved ones are welcome to come and visit you on our wards.
-Each of our wards has different visiting times.
-You can find out the visiting times for the ward you are staying on by clicking on the name of the hospital below.
+You can find more information on the ‘Inpatient visiting at our hospitals’ webpage.

 Can I be visited by a chaplain?

 Yes, we have a very friendly chaplaincy team who offer a confidential and friendly ear to everyone.
 Find out more on our chaplaincy team pages.